20 02, 2024

 Smartphones at Work: Distractions or Productive Tools

-2023-12-08T11:02:18+08:00January 30th, 2024|HR Consulting Services, Psychosocial Hazards|
+2023-12-08T11:02:18+08:00January 30th, 2024|HR / Psychological Consulting Services, Psychosocial Risk Management|

 More than 89 per cent of Australians own smartphones.
 A critical dilemma facing organisations today is whether smartphones increase or decrease productivity.
 Studies indicate that smartphones offer several positive benefits but, at the same time, can prove to be a major distraction in the workplace.
 Societies worldwide have become accustomed to instantaneous contact, but smartphone addiction can have several detrimental effects on our emotional and mental health.
 Many Australian